Influenza in Urgent Care: 2024-2025 Season Update (Pharmacology CME and Infectious Disease CME) | Points & Pearls

 • The CDC defines influenza-like illness (ILI) as a temperature >37.8°C (100°F), with either cough or sore throat, in the absence of a known cause other than influenza.

-• Since the emergence of COVID-19, tracking of ILI has become significantly more complicated as healthcare-seeking behaviors for ILI symptoms has markedly changed.
-Overall, however, rates of seasonal influenza have been much lower than historic comparisons during the SARS-CoV-2 pandemic.6
+• Since the emergence of COVID-19, tracking of ILI has become significantly more complicated as healthcare-seeking behavior for ILI symptoms has markedly changed.

 • The most common symptoms of influenza in adults are cough, fatigue, nasal congestion, and fever.